TRossen89/BI_Exam/README.md

 ### Brief Conclusions

-My data exploration in both of the used data frames show that there is a high correlation between the happiness indicator 'Life Ladder' and GDP.
+- My data exploration in both of the used data frames show that there is a high correlation between the happiness indicator 'Life Ladder' and GDP.
 The correlation doesn't say anything about whether it's the Life Ladder that causes GDP or reverse, so I can't say much about whether happiness influence GDP from this.
-My investigation into the happiness data frame and into whether the happiness features can predict GDP, I found that a polynomial regression model was the best at predicting the GDP when the whole data set was splittet in a training and testing set.
+- My investigation into the happiness data frame and into whether the happiness features can predict GDP, I found that a polynomial regression model was the best at predicting the GDP when the whole data set was splittet in a training and testing set.
 It had an R-Squared of 0.728 when tested on data it wasn't trained on.
-My clustering of the data based on 6 happiness features gave me 3 clusters (chosen from a combination of the elbow method and silhoutte score).
+- My clustering of the data based on 6 happiness features gave me 3 clusters (chosen from a combination of the elbow method and silhoutte score).
 One of these clusters produced the best model for predicting GDP based on happiness features.
 A linear regression model was trained with an R-Squared of 0.808 when tested on data it wasn't trained on.
 The other two clusters had an R-Squared around 0.6.
 This indicates that in a group of countries their might be a more close connection between happiness and GDP than in others, although the clusterings silhoutte score were only around .25 indicating that the clusters arend that separated.

-I have created one machine learning model that can predict GDP from happiness indicators which had an R-Squared of 0.728 when tested on data it wasn't trained on.
-This model was the best model when the whole World Happiness data set was used for traning and testing.
+- My investigation of my own aggregated data frame (all_df) showed that happiness, unemployment, social expenditure and taxation together couldn't predict GDP that well.
+All my linear regression models trained had an R-Squared under 0.55 and the decission tree regressor model had an R-Squared of 0.66.
+The decision tree did show that Life Ladder was by far the most important feature of those 4 features when predicting GDP.
+In general the investigations from this data set indicated that unemployment, social expenditure and taxation has no direct impact on GDP.
+This is visualized in a bar chart showing that there is no clear difference between the 3 countries with a the highest GDP over 10 years and the 3 countries with the lowest GDP over 10 years when it comes to measures of unemployment, social expenditure and taxation.